commschamp/cc_tutorial/tutorials/tutorial12/README.md

 **&lt;list&gt;** and cannot use a view on input buffer.
 In order to prevent the storage type from been `std::vector` the `comms::option::app::FixedSizeStorage` or `comms::option::app::SequenceFixedSizeUseFixedSizeStorage` option needs to be used.
-To prevent dynamic memory allocation when message itself is created the `comms::option::app::InPlaceAllocation` option needs to be passed to the `Id` framing layer.
+To prevent dynamic memory allocation, when message itself is created, the `comms::option::app::InPlaceAllocation` option needs to be passed to the `Id` framing layer.